You are here:

 - how students will go about the learning

-When these are in place, what exists is a partnership between teacher and students:
+When these are in place, what exists is a partnership between teacher and students, within which:

 As fundamental to the success of the learning and teaching process, the teacher frequently checks students’ understanding of the intended learning and whether it meets the students’ expectations and needs.